nens/threedi-docs/source/d_1d_objects.rst

      - boolean
      - Yes
      - \-
-     - Indicates if the pumpstation is part of the sewer system (True) or not (False)
+     - Indicates if the pumpstation is part of the sewerage system (True) or not (False)
    * - Start level
      - start_level
      - decimal number